dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/dagstermill.rst

 Typically, only stage 3 would be involved in a production pipeline.
 However, with dagstermill, if you have a notebook in stage 2 (i.e. cells run sequentially to produce the desired output), with minimal effort you can register this notebook as a solid in the pipeline and use the notebook driven solid as a unit of computation that takes in inputs and produces outputs (that can be consumed by later stages of the pipeline).

 ------------------------------------------
-An (Very Simple) Pipeline with a Notebook
+A (Very Simple) Pipeline with a Notebook
 ------------------------------------------

 Say you have a pipeline as shown below: